Azure/rhel-jboss-templates/.github/it/README.md

 2. **Trigger Integration Test Validation**: Use the GitHub Actions interface to manually trigger an integration test validation workflow:
    - Go to the "Actions" tab in the repository
-   - Select the appropriate `ci-validation-*` workflow:
+   - Select the appropriate `it-validation-*` workflow:
      - `CI Validation Single VMs` - for single node deployments
      - `CI Validation Multi VM PAYG` - for multi-VM PAYG deployments
      - `CI Validation Multi VM BYOS` - for multi-VM BYOS deployments